 Some more or less effective remedies are not scientifically proven and do not work in all cases, so you should consult your doctor before making a decision.
 Here are some such natural remedies against haemorrhoids.

 - Comfort comes from heat.
 Take a bath with warm water.
 You should sit with your knees bent to allow a warmer exposure to the hot water.
 This could relieve pain, facilitate blood circulation in the area, and help reduce dilated veins.
 For external haemorrhoids, you can use a warm, wet tea bag.
 Heat calms and tea's tannic acid helps to reduce pain and inflammation, also favouring coagulation that stops bleeding.

 - Stay on the ice.
 Fill an ice-resistant plastic bag, wrap it in a piece of old cloth and sit on it.
 The cold contracts the swollen vessels, offering a strong calming.
 Do not stay more than 20 minutes with the seat on the ice.
-Bump, do not scratch!
-Soak a cotton swab in undisturbed hamamelis and apply to the haemorrhoids.
-It is rich in tannins, which cause contraction of blood vessels.

 - Some petroleum jelly, which is included in many of the haemorrhoid treatments released without a prescription, can help calm the area.

 - Liquid vitamin E and wheat germ oil are both reputed to be effective.
 Put them on a cotton swab and apply several times a day.

 - If you can find it in a herbal store, try a supplement containing dill and marigold, which soothes and favours healing.